Perfectionism Counselling in Vancouver

 We work carefully to ensure that letting go of perfectionism does not feel like losing competence, identity, or worth.

-Interested in Trauma Therapy?
+Interested in Perfectionism Counselling?

 Free 20-minute introductory consultations available